ANALYSIS-Nvidia acquisition of Arm throws company into tech spat between U.S. and China

 BREAKINGVIEWS-Son’s largesse may finally help SoftBank investors

-(Reporting by Josh Horwitz and the Shanghai newsroom; additional reporting by Stella Qiu in Beijing; Editing by Kirsten Donovan)
+(Reporting by Josh Horwitz and the Shanghai newsroom; additional reporting by Stella Qiu in Beijing; Editing by Kirsten Donovan and Lisa Shumaker)

 ((Josh.Horwitz@thomsonreuters.com; +86 21 20830007;))